Chaining

 This place can expect either an atom/generic, or a predicate.
 As this can greatly impact the structure of sentences, this is encoded in root words with the following rules:

-• an intransitive root cannot have a E predicate place.
-If a predicate have a single predicate place, it’ll be transitive with a single A predicate place.
+- an intransitive root shouldn’t have a E predicate place, as it will be chained to as if it was an atom/generic place.
+If a predicate have a single predicate place, it should be transitive with a single A predicate place.
 A predicate with many predicate places can have a E predicate place but it must be transitive.

 Particles acting as predicates have different rules which will be explained later.